 Companies that are in the SAAS industry, including mine EmbedSocial, urge to discover new tools, tactics or make everyday experiments that can convert their web visitors into relevant leads.

-I had the pleasure to interview Kristian Jønsson, a Growth Marketer at Sleeknote who gives us an insight of the current challenges, the best performing practices and the future trends of leads generation.
+I had the pleasure to interview Kristian Jønsson, a Growth Marketer at Sleeknote who gives us an insight into the current challenges, the best performing practices and the future trends of leads generation.

 Hey Kristian, tell us more about you and your company Sleeknote?